yeshimonipede/Iowa_LiquorSales_Education/README.md

 # Final Report

-*Research Question: Our research question is: Are there any notable patterns in liquor sales based on educational attainment levels within Iowa communities?
-By addressing this question, we hope to answer if areas with higher levels of education exhibit different purchasing behaviors compared to areas with lower educational attainment*

 # Introduction

 This project aims to aid the Director of the Iowa Public Health Department of Iowa in their public health advertisement campaign aimed at reducing excessive alcohol consumption.
 Our analyses will be helpful in better understanding ***if there is any underlying relationship between education attainment levels (high school degree and bachelor degree) and liquor sales in the state of Iowa***.
 If analyses supports that there is a significant relationship between education attainment levels and liquor sales, this information can be used to help decide which counties need targeted campaigns and resource allocation most immediately based on region-level education attainment level data.
 We will also investigate how and if other factors impact liquor sale trends (i.e. time, socioeconomic factors, demographic factors) and offer this information to the Director of Public Health so that they are aware of other relevant factors linked to liquor sales in the state of Iowa.
 This information will be valuable to the Director of the Public Health Department as they attempt to target specific regions that may be in need targeted campaigns and resource allocation with the hopes of combating excessive alcohol consumption.
 Targeted anti-excessive drinking campaigns and resource allocations in "at-risk" regions could improve the health and safety of Iowa residents.